 NYU School of Law hosts this one-day consortium program bringing together over 1100 foreign-trained law students from 30 law schools with 130+ employers with positions in approximately 35 countries including the United States.
 Next year's annual Program will be held in New York City at NYU Law School in January 2014.
 The program is strictly for foreign lawyers enrolled as full-time LL.M. students at a sponsoring law school during the 2013-2014 academic year (Chicago-Kent is a program sponsor).
 Informational packets containing all necessary program instructions and registration materials may be picked up in the career services office, Room 360.
 Registration for the 2014 conference is closed.
 In the past, students chosen for interviews by participating employers were notified about their interviews in December.

 The Midwest Public Interest Law Career Conference (MPILCC), sponsored by the Chicago Area Law School Consortium, is a job fair for students interested in employment and volunteer opportunities in the public sector.
 The Conference attracts over 50 employers for on-site interviews, table talk and resume collections.
 In 2012, more than 120 students from Chicago-Kent registered to attend this event.
-Next year's Conference will be held at Northwestern Law School in February 2014.
+Next year's Conference will be held at Northwestern Law School in February 2015.
 Information about last year's fair is available online at http://mpilcc.uchicago.edu/.
-Registration for the 2014 Conference is closed.
+Registration for the 2015 conference will open in Fall 2014.

-The Bay Area Diversity Career Fair will occur on Summer 2014 and is hosted by The Bar Association of San Francisco (BASF) and sponsored by Orrick, Herrington & Sutcliffe LLP.
+The Bay Area Diversity Career Fair will occur on July 26, 2014 and is hosted by The Bar Association of San Francisco (BASF) and sponsored by Orrick, Herrington & Sutcliffe LLP.
 The Annual Bay Area Diversity Career Fair brings together prominent law firms and government legal departments in the San Francisco Bay Area and highly qualified diverse 2L law students from distinguished local law schools as well as other top schools from around the nation to participate in summer associate programs.
-Student registration is TBD.
-Interested students can learn more here.
+Student registration closes June 15, 2014.
+Interested students can register here.

 VAULT and the Minority Corporate Council Association (MCCA) will offer a career fair on August 1, 2014 in Washington, D.C.
 The goals are to connect top legal employers with minority, women and GLBT students and associates; deliver educational content for law students and provide professional development programs for young associates.
 Check the website www.vault.com/legaldiversity for more details as they become available.